 Welcome to my web page.
-I am a Young Professional at the World Bank in Washington DC, working on firm capabilities and innovation policies, in the Finance, Competitiveness and Innovation Global Practice.
+I am an Economist at the World Bank in Washington DC, working on firm capabilities and innovation policies, in the Finance, Competitiveness and Innovation Global Practice.

 - When No Bad Deed Goes Punished: a Relational Contracting Experiment in Ghana (with Marcel Fafchamps), latest version.